-Think of internet security like personal protective equipment (PPE) and CDC guidelines.
+Think of internet security like personal protective equipment and CDC guidelines.

-Our digital and online personas are just as fragile as the human body.
-Without proper security and precautions, your online persona is more susceptible to viruses and breaches, which can ultimately compromise your livelihood.
-Many of us use the internet to do our online banking, communicate across the globe, make purchases, and store sensitive information, Unwarranted access to this information, with malicious intent, can lead to severe issues like identity theft and fraud.
-It only takes one breach to compromise your digital persona and unravel your online experience ultimately.
-Still, like the utilization of PPE in these troubling times, the risks associated with viruses and breaches can be minimized significantly by taking advantage of these security best practices:
+Many of us use the internet for online banking, communicating across the globe, purchasing goods and services, and storing sensitive information.
+Unauthorized access to this information by malicious actors can lead to significant problems, such as bank fraud and identity theft.
+One breach can compromise your digital persona and unravel your online life.
+Still, like the utilization of protections in these troubling times, the risks associated with viruses and breaches can be significantly minimized by taking advantage of the following security best practices:

 - Use strong, unique, complex passwords for every website.

-- A password manager or vault can be extraordinarily beneficial, as it adds layers of security to protect those robust passwords.
+- Also, a password manager or vault can be extraordinarily beneficial, as it adds layers of security to protect those robust passwords.
 These are some of the best.

 - Be extremely cautious with app downloads.

-- Before you install an app, review the permissions that the organization is requesting.
+- Before you install an app, investigate its reputation.
+Downloading from the Apple App Store or the Google Play Store generally is considered safe.
+Review the permissions that the organization is requesting.
 For example, does it make sense that a video game app is requesting access to your photos?
 Probably not.

 - Keep all of your applications up to date.